Brazilian Navy Nuclear Program: Secrecy and opening

 State secrecy within a dictatorial regime was the condition under which the Navy Nuclear Program was born.
-Strategic discussion took place in closed circles, since even within the institution it had autonomous administration and was only disclosed to fleet admirals.
+Strategic discussion took place in closed circles, since even within the institution it had autonomous administration and was only disclosed to the highest-ranking admirals.
 Secrecy was evident in the restricted number of engineers, in the collaboration of companies (more than 150 in the early years), which were compensated with research of their interest, and in finances—the "Delta accounts" with clandestine funds from the National Security Council.
 Commander Othon and CNEN director Marcos Honaiser managed "Delta Four" from 1983 to 1986.
 To offset inflation, President João Figueiredo authorized overnight investments.
 In the words of the newspaper Zero Hora, Othon "lived an espionage thriller behind the scenes of power".

-After the opposition's victory in the 1982 gubernatorial election in São Paulo, control was transferred from IPEN to CNEN, removing the participation of the São Paulo state government.
+After the opposition's victory in the 1982 gubernatorial election in São Paulo, control was transferred from IPEN to CNEN, removing the São Paulo state government from participation.
 The sudden change was questioned in the Legislative Assembly of São Paulo, and the government gave evasive answers, as its real fear was that the project would be made public.
-In the final period of the dictatorship, the Navy considered that excessive secrecy was harmful and offered some clarifications.
+In the final period of the dictatorship, the Navy realized excessive secrecy was harmful and offered some clarifications.
 The commander of the 1st Naval District, with jurisdiction over São Paulo, defended the nuclear submarine project in the press in 1983, noting, however, that it would not be a short-term goal.
 In April 1985, in response to new questions in the São Paulo Assembly about the activities carried out at IPEN, governor Franco Montoro's administration stated that "the government of the State of São Paulo has no knowledge of, nor does it support, the development and construction of a reactor for the nuclear propulsion of a submarine".

 From the beginning, there were rumors of the existence of the parallel nuclear program.
 Starting with the transition of power to civilians in 1985, it became public and was legitimized.
 Various leaks, including the discovery of the secret accounts by investigative journalist Tânia Malheiros, brought accusations of corruption and forced the government to admit the existence of the parallel program in 1986.
 An inquiry was opened to investigate irregularities in the secret accounts, and two years later it was closed at the request of the Prosecutor General of the Republic, Sepúlveda Pertence.

 Until 1994, the American Central Intelligence Agency (CIA) maintained an intelligence officer from the U.S. consulate in São Paulo, Ray H. Allard, in an apartment next to that of Admiral Othon.
 According to him, there were other CIA agents investigating the program, and Allard merely diverted the attention of the Brazilian authorities.